nlfiedler/choose_input_chips/README.md

 # choose_input_chips

-Flutter library for building input fields with chips as input options.
+Flutter library for building form fields with multiple values represented as input chips.
 Its appearance is that of a text field in which textual input may be used to populate an overlay with suggestions for the user to select a matching item.
-Initially created by [Danvick Miller](https://github.com/danvick/) and subsequently enhanced by contributions from many others.
+Initially created by [Danvick Miller](https://github.com/danvick/) by the name [flutter_chips_input](https://github.com/danvick/flutter_chips_input) and subsequently enhanced by contributions from many others.

 ## Usage